 Here in the U.S., RVers frequent stores like Walmart, Sam’s Club, and Cabela’s.
 That generates a lot of revenue, and these retail chains tend to return in kind, allowing travelers to overnight along the edge of their lots.
 Some provide dedicated RV parking.
-Notably, Cabela’s has extra-wide RV spots, and many locations even provide their customers a with a free-to-use dump station.
+Notably, Cabela’s has extra-wide RV spots, and many locations even offer their customers a free-to-use dump station.

 Check with the store manager to make sure they’re okay with it and that there aren’t any city ordinances against sleeping in a vehicle.
-That way you can be fairly certain not to be woken up with a knock at the door, a light in your eyes, and a “what can I do for you, officer?” moment.
-Just stay inside, keep your shades drawn, and your slides in.
+You want to avoid a knock at the door, light in your eyes, and a “what can I do for you, officer?” moment.
+Asking the store manager goes a long way.
+When you get there, stay inside, keep your shades drawn, and keep your slides in.

 The only disturbances you’re likely to encounter will come from the nighttime sounds common to any urban area.
-It’s not unusual for teenagers to drive past with their music turned up too loud.
-24-hour stores will have round-the-clock customers, so a few slamming car doors are normal throughout the evening and car alarms do go off from time to time.
+It’s common for teenagers to drive past with their music turned up too loud.
+24-hour stores have round-the-clock customers.
+A few slamming car doors are normal throughout the evening and car alarms do go off from time to time.
 Also, unless the parking lot is exceptionally large, you’ll probably be buddied up with other RVs or semi-trucks, so you can expect some generators running around dinner time and occasional engine idling throughout the evening.

-I grew up in the city and Valerie in the country so we have different tolerances for cityscape sounds, but a couple of techies like us have a common love for the sound of a computer fan lulling us to sleep.
+I grew up in the city and Valerie in the country.
+We have different tolerances for cityscape sounds, but a couple of techies like us have a common love for the sound of a computer fan lulling us to sleep.
 Similarly, after you’ve been on the road a while, the sound of an engine idling can become almost comforting.

-One notable exception to parking lot pseudo-tranquility is jack-holes driving in circles around overnight trucks and RVs, laying on their horn the whole way.
+One notable exception to parking lot pseudo-tranquility are the jack-holes.
 These types are the real-world equivalent of forum trolls.
+They drive in circles around overnight trucks and RVs, laying on their horn the whole way.
 They have nothing better to do than bother people, so they do.
 If you parking lot surf enough times, you will run into them.
 As with most trolls, they typically have no interest in actual confrontation (particularly with the police or an angry trucker), so after weaving in and out for a minute they usually just drive away.

 Rest stops are different everywhere you go.
 Larger ones near state borders will have welcome centers.
 Medium sized ones will have flush toilets and maybe some snack machines.
 Some are nothing more than a pull-off vista with 4 or 5 car spaces.
 In any case, it’s best to know ahead of time if you can sleep at state rest areas by checking at a welcome center or by calling local authorities.
 Many rest areas will have “No Overnight Parking” signs posted, but just because there isn’t a sign doesn’t mean that you’re allowed to stay.